 is a balance between giving and receiving!

 sound very unfamiliar to you and make you feel like

 you are on uncharted territories.
 If you feel this

-way it's because until now you probably haven't
+way it is because until now you probably haven't

-spent enough time with at least one person that
+spent enough time with at least one person who

 knows what a healthy, balanced, harmonious